agile-learning-institute/mongoSchemaManager/README.md

 # mongoSchemaManager

-mongoSchemaManager is a **Containerized Configuration as Code** MongoDB Schema Management tool.
+mongoSchemaManager is a **MongoDB**, **Containerized**, **Configuration as Code**  **Schema Management** tool.
 This tool is designed to support the work of a data science engineer who is responsible for ensuring the quality of data captured and managed by a traditional CRUD based web applicaiton.
 The tool is designed with automated deployment in mind, and streamlines the job of ensuring data quality in a programming language agnostic manner.

 # Users Guide

+## Who should use msm?

 ## Prerequisites
 - Docker